Breathwork and

 - hyperventilation or breathing with excess rate or volume

-- muscle tightness around the thoracic cage
+- muscle tightness around the thoracic cage, abdomen, back and shoulders

 - clavicular / shoulder breathing